nahummc/react-dev-site/README.md

 This project was created by myself, Nahum Collicott.

-It will evetually have links to my socials, connections to two API's (ChatGPT and OpenWeather), and potentially host games I have previously made in python, and remade in javascript.
+It will evetually have links to my socials, connections to two API's (emailjs and OpenWeather), and potentially host games I have previously made in python, and remade in javascript.